edgarpf/aws-csaa-tips/README.md

 - There are 2 types of policies in IAM: Identity-Based Policies and Resource-Based Policies.

 - One of the best practices in Amazon IAM is to grant least privilege.

+- A policy is an entity in AWS that, when attached to an identity or resource, defines their permissions.

 - IAM users are created with no permissions by default.